JAMMU & Kashmir will be the first Indian state to levy usage of water for generating electricity.

 A Bill, which the legislature passed on Saturday, will set up State Water Resources Regulatory Authority (SWRRA) to manage water resources and raise revenue against its usage.
 Though the law would bring every water user under its purview, the immediate idea is to make NHPC, the national hydro power utility, pay for the water it uses to generate power.
 "Not just NHPC, we want everyone including the state-owned Power Development Corporation (JKPDC) to pay for the water it uses to generate energy," irrigation minister Taj Mohi-ud-Din told reporters after the passage of the J&K Water Resources (Regulation and Management) Bill, 2010.

 The passage of the bill was inevitable in the wake of the thirteenth finance commission putting a rider over spending from grants it recommended in absence of such an authority.
 "Even if we fix a rate of only 25 paisa for every cubic meter of water that goes in power generation, it should fetch the state Rs 848 crores a year."
-NHPC, he said, earns Rs 7,140 crores a
+NHPC, he said, earns Rs 7,140 crores a year from its J&K operations.

 The alleged exploitation of state's vast water resources has remained a vital ingredient of Kashmir's political discourse.
 Reference to New Delhi bartering Kashmir's interests to Islamabad in the Indus Water Treaty of 1960 is a common refrain.